alexedwards/scs/mysqlstore/README.md

 var sessionManager *scs.SessionManager

 func main() {
+	// Establish connection to MySQL.
 	db, err := sql.Open("mysql", "user:pass@/db?parseTime=true")
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer db.Close()

-	// Initialize a new session manager and configure it to use MySQL as
-	// the session store.
-	sessionManager = scs.New()
+	// Initialize a new session manager and configure it to use mysqlstore as the session store. sessionManager = scs.New()
 	sessionManager.Store = mysqlstore.New(db)